Oral Presentation Guidelines

 The presenter must be stationed by his/her demo, show the demonstration, and answer questions from the attendees.
 The presenters should report to the session chair 10 minutes before the session and setup their demos.
 All demos must be dismantled immediately after the demo session.

-All demo stations will be provided with a small table, poster board with the same dimension as for the poster presentations, Internet access (conference Wi-Fi only) and a power outlet (120V 60Hz with US power plug).
+All demo stations will be provided with a table – size of 5.9 feet (length) and 1.4 feet (width), a poster board – size of 7 feet (height) and 4 feet (width) with the same dimension as for the poster presentations, Internet access (conference Wi-Fi only), and a power outlet (220V 50Hz with Chinese power plug).
 Demonstrators are required to bring their own computing equipment and any additional hardware needed for the demonstration (unless otherwise arranged in advance with the demo/local chairs).